-Over the years, from legislative policy to ballot initiatives, Stones’ Phones has worked with drug policy and criminal justice reform partners to pass progressive marijuana measures across the country.
+From legislative policy to ballot initiatives, Stones’ Phones has worked with several drug policy and criminal justice reform partners over the years to pass progressive marijuana measures across the country.

-Through these experiences, we’ve learned that when marijuana reform is on the ballot, voters love talking about it on Telephone Town Halls.
-From California to Colorado to DC, we’ve found some interesting statistics on how voters participate on marijuana related Telephone Town Halls.
-Compared to other ballot initiative Telephone Town Halls, marijuana related Telephone Town Halls show:
+Through these experiences, we’ve learned that when marijuana reform is on the ballot, voters love talking about it.
+Across the country, we’ve found some interesting statistics on how voters participate on marijuana-related Telephone Town Halls.
+Marijuana-related Telephone Town Halls show:

-- A 2.2% bump in those joining the event for some period of time
+A 2.2% bump in those joining the event for any period of time

-Not only do folks love talking about cannabis, these conversations make a difference.
-One of our most notable cannabis-related victories was with DC’s Initiative 71 in 2014.
-Pre-election survey results at the beginning of September indicated the biggest gap in support for marijuana legalization was amongst black voters.
+Not only do voters love talking about cannabis, these conversations make a difference.
+One of our most notable cannabis-related victories was with DC’s Initiative 71.
+Pre-election survey results at the beginning of September indicated the biggest gap in support for marijuana legalization was amongst Black voters.

 Coordinating our Telephone Town Halls with racial justice messaging mailers, we saw a 23% increase in support on Election Day, ultimately winning almost every demographic of Black voters and passing Initiative 71 in DC.